RahulGurav82/modern-pokedex-react/README.md

 4. Start the development server
    ```
-   npm start
+   npm run dev
    ```
    or
    ```
    yarn start
    ```

-5. Open your browser and visit `http://localhost:3000`
+5. Open your browser and visit `http://localhost:5173`

 ## 📱 Usage